 After all, this is PRAGUE we’re talking about… one of Europe’s most beautiful cities, and one that becomes only more special at Christmas time, with relatively thinner crowds and twinkling lights illuminating every corner.

 So, while in my opinion, the Christmas markets in Prague aren’t must-sees on their own, Prague itself very much is, with a wealth of attractions and sites beyond Xmas markets that make it a dreamy and magical winter getaway.

-Before we start, let’s get some logistics out of the way: the current scheduled dates for Prague’s Christmas markets are from November 28, 2020 to January 6, 2021, although smaller markets might have dates that differ.
-There is still no news yet on how the virus that shall not be named impacts these dates, or whether Prague’s Christmas markets may be cancelled as a result.
-For now, it seems they will go on as planned, but keep in mind the situation can change quickly!
+Before we start, let’s get some logistics out of the way: the current scheduled dates for Prague’s Christmas markets are from November 27, 2021 to January 2, 2022, although smaller markets might have dates that differ.

 The Best Christmas Markets in Prague